cravey/ElicitationManipulationCoercion/README.md

-# This is my slide deck for my HouSecCon 2019 presentation "Elicitation, Manipulation, Coercion, and Countermeasures" given 2019/4/11. w00t!
+# This is my slide deck for my HouSecCon 2019 presentation
+# "Elicitation, Manipulation, Coercion, and Countermeasures"
+# 2019/04/10 (I don't know how to github well, yet. :)